SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

    - **Username**: `neo4j`

-   - **Password**: Refer to the credentials provided in the scripts or your configuration.
+   - **Password**: Refer to the credentials provided in the src/comorbidity-hypothesis-db.py or your configuration.

 3. **Run Cypher Queries**: